pulumi/terraform-provider-aws/website/docs/r/lb.html.markdown

 * `desync_mitigation_mode` - (Optional) Determines how the load balancer handles requests that might pose a security risk to an application due to HTTP desync.
 Valid values are `monitor`, `defensive` (default), `strictest`.
 * `drop_invalid_header_fields` - (Optional) Indicates whether HTTP headers with header fields that are not valid are removed by the load balancer (true) or routed to targets (false).
 The default is false.
 Elastic Load Balancing requires that message header names contain only alphanumeric characters and hyphens.
 Only valid for Load Balancers of type `application`.
 * `enable_cross_zone_load_balancing` - (Optional) If true, cross-zone load balancing of the load balancer will be enabled.
 This is a `network` load balancer feature.
 Defaults to `false`.
 * `enable_deletion_protection` - (Optional) If true, deletion of the load balancer will be disabled via the AWS API.
-This will prevent Terraform from deleting the load balancer.
+This will prevent this provider from deleting the load balancer.
 Defaults to `false`.
 * `enable_http2` - (Optional) Indicates whether HTTP/2 is enabled in `application` load balancers.
 Defaults to `true`.
 * `enable_waf_fail_open` - (Optional) Indicates whether to allow a WAF-enabled load balancer to route requests to targets if it is unable to forward the request to AWS WAF.
 Defaults to `false`.
 * `idle_timeout` - (Optional) The time in seconds that the connection is allowed to be idle.
 Only valid for Load Balancers of type `application`.
 Default: 60.